 People with Alzheimer's may forget to eat, lose interest in preparing meals or not eat a healthy combination of foods.
 They may also forget to drink enough, leading to dehydration and constipation.

-- Water, juice and other healthy beverages.
-Try to ensure that a person with Alzheimer's drinks at least several full glasses of liquids every day.
+- Water and other healthy beverages.
+Try to ensure that a person with Alzheimer's drinks several glasses of liquids every day.
 Avoid beverages with caffeine, which can increase restlessness, interfere with sleep and trigger a frequent need to urinate.

 Coping and support